tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 72 (DuFr).md

 - (DR:: 1748-12-08): [[Kadmos]] and company attack in the early morning hours, well before dawn, and are defeated.
 ## Narrative

-We begin as the day of deception passes, Dec 6th, during which the party tries to fool anyone scrying, convincing watchers that they have attempted to steal the [[Mantle of Protection]] from Chief [[Lubash]].
+We begin as the day of deception passes, Dec 6th, during which the party tries to fool anyone scrying, convincing watchers that they have attempted to steal the [[Cloak of Rainbows]] from Chief [[Lubash]].
 The day passes in fits and starts, until the party departs in false disgrace in the late afternoon.
 Camping in the desert, the party scries [[Hektor]], seeing him on a boat on the river, an uncertain distance away.
 After preparing for a battle with Hero's Feast, and sneaking back into the palace, the party passes a fitful night waiting for an attack that does not come.

 The next morning, Dec 7th, the party stays hidden in the palace, waiting. [[Lubash]] brings bad news: the western border was attacked, with huge loss of life, and the fortress at Khumarz cannot hold back another assault of undead.
 The day passes.
 Two [[Orcs|orc]] warriors from the western front arrive, to provide more support for the coming battle with [[Kadmos]].
 Day turns to night, as the party waits, tense.